Affinity Mentoring Programs

 Each mentoring program will offer approximately one mentor-mentee virtual networking event each quarter.
-Events are scheduled by the sponsoring student organization and may vary by program.
+Virtual events are scheduled by the sponsoring student organization and may vary by program.

 How do I sign up?

 - October 16: Deadline to sign up as a mentee